-Great Dane, the gentle dog breed of today, was once considered as a unique and legendary dog prized for its aggressive fighting and hunting abilities.
+The Great Dane – the gentle dog breed of today, was once considered as a unique and legendary dog prized for its aggressive fighting and hunting abilities.
 The word ‘Great Dane’ comes from French language meaning ‘Big Danish’.
 These dogs are also known as King of Dogs, Gentle Giants or the Apollo of Dogs.
-Whether you are considering buying or adopting a Great Dane puppy or are a seasoned Great Dane owner; this brief guide helps cover many basics like the breed’s standard size, sale price, temperament, food and other fun facts.
+Whether you are considering buying or adopting a Great Dane puppy or if you are a seasoned Great Dane owner; this brief guide helps cover many basics like the breed’s standard size, temperament, food and other fun facts.

 Facts and characteristics

 - Great Danes were originally bred for hunting and fighting.
 However, they also performed many other tasks like tracking, guarding etc. Today, they are prized household companions.